Planning Your Startup While Working

 UNDERSTAND EMPLOYMENT LAW

 If you stay in your job while starting a business, it can be easy to run afoul of your legal obligations to your employer.
 The terms of your employment are governed first and foremost by national employment laws, followed by state or provincial laws, and finally by the terms your employment agreement and your employer’s internal policies.
-Since employment laws vary greatly from one country to another and individual employment contracts have the potential to be as diverse as the attorneys who draft them, get the know the local employment law and your employment agreement and consult with a competent lawyer as necessary.
+Since employment laws vary greatly from one country to another and individual employment contracts have the potential to be as diverse as the attorneys who draft them, get to know the local employment law and your employment agreement and consult with a competent lawyer as necessary.

 What To Do